kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/architecture.md

 - the high speed interconnect.
 We could simple wire up the nodes with normal TCP/IP cables or if we are insane try WiFi.
-This works fine if we do not have a lot of data that gets send around it is the same as with the internet connection at home, if you watch two 4K video streams, download the latest data bundles for you new cool project you will see that performance goes down.
+This works fine if we do not have a lot of data that gets send around.
+It is the same as with the internet connection at home, if you watch two 4K video streams, download the latest data bundles for your new cool project you will see that performance goes down.

 This is basically the reason for the high speed interconnect.
 Mostly this is some glass fiber connection, with special dedicated hardware.